 - All figures, tables, and charts must be clear, easy to understand, and submitted as separate files.

-- Authors are required to cooperate with editing and fact-checking and to comply with AAPR’s mandated deadlines.
-Authors who fail to meet these requirements may not be published.
+- Authors are required to collaborate with editing and fact-checking and to comply with AAPR’s mandated deadlines.

 Please email submissions and any questions you may have to email@example.com.